slimtoolkit/slim/README.md

   You'll see the mapped ports printed to the console when `docker-slim` starts the target container.
 You can also get the port number either from the `docker ps` or `docker port <CONTAINER_ID>` commands.
 The current version of DockerSlim doesn't allow you to map exposed network ports (it works like `docker run … -P`).

-  If you set the `http-probe` flag then `docker-slim` will try to call your application using HTTP/HTTPS: `./docker-slim build --http-probe my/sample-node-app`

 6. Press <enter> and wait until `docker-slim` says it's done

+  By default or when http probing is enabled explicitly `docker-slim` will continue its execution once the http probe is done running.
+If you explicitly picked a different `continue-after` option follow the expected steps.
+For example, for the `enter` `continue-after` option you must press the `enter` button on your keyboard.

-  If you set the `http-probe` flag and you press <enter> before the HTTP probe is done the probe might produce an EOF error because DockerSlim will shut down the target container before all probe commands are done executing.
+  If http probing is enabled (when `http-probe` is set) and if `continue-after` is set to `enter` and you press the `enter` key before the built-in HTTP probe is done the probe might produce an EOF error because `docker-slim` will shut down the target container before all probe commands are done executing.
 It's ok to ignore it unless you really need the probe to finish.

 7. Once DockerSlim is done check that the new minified image is there